 The Author Central program for authors

-Join.
-It links your books together in an easy way, gives your readers more information about you, helps you build your brand, gain fans and learn about how to sell more books.
+Join, we've linked to the main Author Central pages below.
+Author Central connects your books together in an easy way, gives your readers more information about you, helps you build your brand, gain fans and learn about how to sell more books.

 - Sign up to the USA first and then UK and your "home" versions and complete as many sections as you can.
 You can keep the USA version open in a different window, and then it is relatively easy to follow the same routine for other nations.
+We recommend reading blogger Jane Friedman's article about using Author Central, where she explains how to claim your Author Central pages and details countries other than the US and UK for which you can activate Author Central pages.

 - Click the “Book” tab and then “Add More Books” to include all of them.

-- On Author Central USA (not UK) you can narrow the category to increase the book’s visibility, and add keywords.
+- On Author Central US (not UK) you can narrow the category to increase the book’s visibility, and add keywords.
 There’s more on categories in the Author Guide/Categories & Metadata/ CATEGORIES and on keyword in the Author Guide/The Market/MARKET POSITION

 - Click the “Profile” tab and paste in your biography.